What are Financial Instruments?

 - Proper management of financial instruments can help firms in cutting down their material costs and maximize sales and profit figures.

 To conclude, it can be said that the financial instruments are nothing but a piece of document that acts as financial assets to one organization and as a liability for another organization.
-These can either be in the form of debentures, bonds, cash and cash equivalents, bank deposits, equity shares, preference shares, swaps, forwards and futures, call or notice money, letters of credit, caps and collars, financial guarantees, receivables and payables, loans and borrowings, etc. Each type of financial instrument has its own advantages and disadvantages.
+These can either be in the form of debentures, bonds, cash and cash equivalents, bank deposits, equity shares, preference shares, swaps, forwards and futures, call or notice money, letters of credit, caps and collars, financial guaranteesFinancial GuaranteesA financial guarantee is a promise undertaken by a third party to cover any financial obligation of another organization or individual, acting as a guarantor for any unpaid financial debts.
+If the concerned party is unavailable, authorities contact guarantors., receivables and payables, loans and borrowings, etc. Each type of financial instrument has its own advantages and disadvantages.

 Financial instruments must be appropriately taken into use for deriving most benefits out of them.
 These can be of huge significance for companies that are looking for minimizing their costs and maximizing their revenue model.
 Thus, organizations must make sure that they are properly using financial instruments so that they can reap greater benefits out of it and eliminate the chances of them getting backfired.